Architecture

 Reuse model

-Reuse happens in three main ways:
+Reuse happens in two main ways:

 • layout defaults: shared display defaults within one hardware layout